somrajroy/CICDbestpractices/README.md

       *  Set up notifications (Slack, email, etc.) to alert developers as soon as a pipeline fails.<br/>
       *  Ensure logs are accessible and detailed, enabling rapid troubleshooting. <br/>
       *  Use tools like Loggly or ELK stack (Elasticsearch, Logstash, Kibana) for real-time monitoring of pipeline activities. <br/>
+#### 5. Document the CI/CD Processes
+ * `Guideline`: Maintain comprehensive documentation of the CI/CD processes, including pipeline configurations, scripts, and best practices.<br/>
+ * `Benefit`: Documentation ensures that all team members understand the CI/CD processes and can contribute effectively.
+It also helps onboard new team members more quickly. <br/>
 ### Pipeline Design and Configuration
 #### 1. Ensure Pipeline as Code (PaC)
   * `Objective`: Make CI/CD pipelines reproducible, transparent, and version-controlled.<br/>